Battelle/vimmmex/README.md

 ### Versions

-the [vimmmex](vimmmex) file contains vim special characters, such as ^M and ^R.
-[vimmmex_ascii](vimmmex_ascii) provides a pure-ascii version of the interpreter, in which special characters are inserted by the execution process itself.  this may be more conducive for copying and pasting the contents of the file.
+the [vimmmex_raw](vimmmex_raw) file contains vim special characters, such as ^M and ^R.  [vimmmex](vimmmex) provides a pure-ascii version of the interpreter, in which special characters are inserted by the execution process itself.  this may be more conducive for copying and pasting the contents of the file.

 ### Limitations